View all posts

 4) Data as a fingerprint

-A common line of argumentation is ‘this data is worthless’ or ‘no-one can do anything with this data’.
+A common line of argumentation is ‘this data is worthless’ or ‘no one can do anything with this data’.
 This is often a misconception.
 Even the most innocent data can form a unique ‘fingerprint’ and be used to re-identify individuals.
-It is the risk derived from the believe that the data itself is worthless, while it is not.
+It is the risk derived from the belief that the data itself is worthless, while it is not.

 The risk of identification will increase with the increase of data, AI, and other tools and algorithms that enable the uncovering of complex relationships in data.
 Consequently, even if your dataset cannot be uncovered now, and is presumably useless for unauthorized persons today, it may not be tomorrow.